microsoft/entra-verifiedid-wallet-library-ios/README.md

 /// Every external method's return value is wrapped in a Result object to ensure proper error handling. switch (result) {
 case .success(let request):
     /// A request created from the method above could be an issuance or a presentation request.
-In this example, it is a presentation request, so we can cast it to a VerifiedIdPresentationRequest. let presentationRequest = presentationRequest as?
+    /// In this example, it is a presentation request, so we can cast it to a VerifiedIdPresentationRequest. let presentationRequest = rquest as?
 VerifiedIdPresentationRequest case .failure(let error):
     /// If an error occurs, its value can be accessed here. print(error)